MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/backup-devices-sql-server.md

  physical backup device
  Either a tape drive or a disk file that is provided by the operating system.
 A backup can be written to from 1 to 64 backup devices.
 If a backup requires multiple backup devices, the devices all must correspond to a single type of device (disk or tape).

- SQL Server Backups can also be written to Windows Azure Blob storage service in addition to disk or tape.
+ SQL Server Backups can also be written to Azure Blob storage service in addition to disk or tape.

 ##  <a name="DiskBackups"></a> Using disk backup devices